ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 3.
 ~~
-Our collective decision-making mechanism is direct democracy with meritocracy, expressed in the consensus vote and the benevolent dictator.
+Our collective decision-making mechanism is direct democracy with meritocracy, expressed in the consensus vote and the benevolent leader.

 *Definitions:*